JB_MM

 Manhattan

-The elevated flavor and higher proof of Maker's Mark 46 brings a new level of sophistication to this elegant classic.
+Elevate the drier, spicier profile of the cocktail with the toasty, complex, and vanilla and caramel sweetness of Maker’s 46.
 This simple yet flavorful cocktail is said to have first been served at the Manhattan Club.
-Like many stories involving whisky, its history is a bit cloudy but one thing is clear, the Manhattanite who first concocted this cocktail created a classic with true staying power.
+Like many stories involving whisky, its history is a bit cloudy, but one thing is clear: the Manhattanite who first concocted this cocktail created a classic with true staying power.

 • SMOOTH FINISH